 How Long Do You Have to Contact a Lawyer After an Accident?

 How long do you have to contact a lawyer after an accident depends on your state’s statute of limitations and the type of accident involved.
-While you technically have between one to six years to file a lawsuit, contacting a lawyer immediately after an accident gives you the best chance of building a strong case.
-The sooner you act, the better your attorney can preserve evidence and protect your rights.
+While you may have between one to six years to file a lawsuit, contacting a lawyer soon after an accident may help you protect your legal rights and preserve important evidence.
+Early contact with an attorney can help preserve evidence and ensure your rights are protected.

-Most personal injury attorneys recommend reaching out within 24 to 72 hours after an accident.
+Many personal injury attorneys suggest reaching out within 24 to 72 hours after an accident to ensure timely guidance and assistance.
 This early contact allows your lawyer to guide you through insurance communications and ensure you don’t accidentally harm your case.

 Legal Deadlines Matter: Understanding Statute of Limitations